Butcher Block Hickory Wood Stats

 • Durability: Highly durable

-Hickory Janka Rating
+Notes on Janka Rating

 If you're not already familiar with the Janka hardness test, it is an industry standard that's used to measure the ability of a type of wood to withstand wear and denting.
 The test involves measuring the amount of force required to embed a 0.444-inch steel ball halfway into a piece of wood.
-The result is stated in pounds-force (lbf) to indicate the wood's hardness and durability.

-Hickory's Janka hardness is measured at about 1,820 to 2,000 lbf.
+Hickory wood Janka hardness is measured at about 1,820 to 2,000 lbf.
 This makes it one of the hardest and most durable domestic woods available in the United States.
 The exact hardness of the hickory wood can vary depending on the specific hickory species you've chosen for your butcher block.
-Other factors include the tree's growing conditions.
-Overall, hickory is considered a very hard and durable wood and a popular choice for butcher block.

-Hickory Species Frequently Used in Butcher Blocks
+Hickory Wood Species Frequently Used in Butcher Blocks

 When it comes to butcher block, hickory wood clearly stands out for its durability and aesthetic appeal.
 The most commonly used species for butcher block woods are Shagbark and Pignut Hickory.
 Their inherent hardness and shock resistance make them ideal for withstanding everyday kitchen use.
 Their coarse grain structure is not just visually appealing but also provides extra resistance against wear and tear and moisture makes it more than suitable for kitchen applications.